Vijayadashami: Western India

-In Gujarat, people engage the popular festival, Navaratri, a nine-day festival that takes places before Vijayadashami.
-Both the goddess Durga and Lord Rama are revered for their victory over evil.
+In Gujarat, people engage the popular festival, Navaratri, a nine-day festival that takes place before Vijayadashami.
+Both the goddess Durga and Rama are revered for their victory over evil.
 Fasting and prayers at temples are common.
 A regional dance called Dandiya Raas, that deploys colourfully decorated sticks, and garba, (another type of regional dance) is a part of the festivities through the night.

-The Gondi people instead celebrate Ravan by carrying an image of him riding an elephant and singing praises to him, as they consider Ravan as their ancestor and one of their gods.
+The Gondi people instead celebrate Ravana by carrying an image of him riding an elephant and singing praises to him, as they consider Ravana as their ancestor and one of their gods.

-In Goa, this festival is locally known as Dasro in Konkani, marks Goddess Durga's victory over the demon Mahishasura, concludes the festivities.
+In Goa, this festival is locally known as Dasro in Konkani.
+It marks Durga's victory over the demon Mahishasura.
 Insignia known as Taranga play an important role in the festivities, which are sacred umbrellas that symbolize the village deities.
 At many temples, a dance of the Tarangas is held.
 Oracles are associated with Dasara in Goa.
 On this day, a ritual called Seemollanghan of the deities is held.
 For this people make a symbolic crossing of the border of their village.
 The icons of deities are carried in a grand procession.
 The tradition traces its roots to ancient times when kings would cross the border of their kingdom to wage war with the neighbouring kingdom.
 After Seemollanghan, there is a tradition wherein people exchange Aaptyachi pana.
 These leave symbolise gold and the ritual is a symbolic representation of the exchange of gold.

 The festival is also celebrated as a harvest festival by farmers and has an important association with Agricultural activities.
-At Dussehra, Kharif crops like Rice, Guar, Cotton, Soybean, Maize, finger millet, pulses are generally ready for harvest, farmers begin their harvest on the day.
+At Dussehra, Kharif crops like rice, guar, cotton, soybean, maize, finger millet, pulses are generally ready for harvest, farmers begin their harvest on the day.
 Farmers bring crops like Kharif crops from their fields for further processing and for trade.
 Due to this, daily arrivals of these crops in markets of the country normally increases significantly during this period.

 The festival has been historically important in Maharashtra.
 Maratha forces in 17th and 18th centuries including those of Shivaji and the Peshwas would start their new military campaigns on Dasara.
 In North Maharashtra this festival is known as Dasara, and on this day people wear new clothes, and touch feet of elderly people and deities of the village temple.
 The deities installed on the first day of Navaratri are immersed in water.
 Observers visit each other and exchange sweets.
 Many communities in Maharashtra including the tribal communities of warli and Kokna exchange leaves of Apta tree as symbol of gold.

 In Mewar region of Rajasthan, both Durga and Rama have been celebrated on Vijayadashami, and it has been a major festival for Rajput warriors.